Elmar Bakhshiyev

-Elmar Bakhshiyev (Elmar Baxşiyev; born 3 August 1980) is an Azerbaijani football manager and former footballer of Lezgin origin.
-Bakhshiev played as a midfielder, and is the manager of Araz-Naxçıvan.
+Elmar Bakhshiyev (Elmar Baxşiyev; born 3 August 1980) is an Azerbaijani football manager and former midfielder of Lezgin origin.

 Club career

 On 19 January 2012 Bakhshiev signed an initial one-year contract with Gabala.
-On 25 March 2014.
-Bakhshiev announced that he would be retiring at the end of the 2013–14 season.
+On 25 March 2014, Bakhshiev announced that he would be retiring at the end of the 2013–14 season.

 Managerial career

 On 2 September 2019, Bakhshiyev was appointed as acting Head Coach of Gabala after Sanan Gurbanov resigned.
 On 12 June 2023, Bakhshiyev extended his contract as Head Coach of Gabala until the summer of 2025.

 On 24 February 2024, Bakhshiyev resigned as Head Coach of Gabala following a 2–1 defeat to Kapaz the previous day that left Gabala eight points a drift at the bottom of the league.

 On 29 May 2024, Bakhshiyev was announced as the Head Coach of Araz-Naxçıvan for the 2024–25 season.